woodystock/learner-materials-testing-react-components/activities/activity-1.md

 Your job is to create the form using React, and to use the power of React testing to make sure nobody can accidentally submit the form until all the fields are DEFINITELY valid.

-This will mean writing both:
+This will mean writing:

+1. **The form itself**, including basic testing
-1. **Validation code** for the form fields which displays errors to the user if data is invalid
+2. **Validation code** for the form fields which displays errors to the user if data is invalid
-2. **Automated Tests** which checks that these validation rules actually work given different types of data
+3. **Automated Tests** which checks that these validation rules actually work given different types of data

 Before we get into it, the aliens left a short note for you: